 Wylie Dufresne, celebrated mad-scientist chef of NYC's WD-50, has a thing for Popeyes fried chicken.
 So much of a thing that he reportedly served it at his wedding.
 So for Lee Brian Schrager's cookbook, Fried & True: More than 50 Recipes for America's Best Fried Chicken and Sides, Dufresne was given a mission: recreate those golden tenders and buttery, soft biscuits, because Popeyes is not about to cough up their recipe!
 Unsurprisingly, Dufresne rose to the challenge, though with stipulations to keep his molecular techniques at bay so that the average cook could achieve the same results at home.
 You might be able to guess how this ends...with fried chicken and biscuits that puts the original inspiration to shame, or at least firmly into second place.

-Wylie Dufresne's shortening-based biscuits boast a delicate, pillowy interior surrounded by a gently crisp crust.
-I was dubious about the addition of powdered milk to the mix, as this can sometimes toughen baked goods, but it most certainly did not; it added just the right amount of sweetness and a pleasant, subtle cooked-milk flavor.
+As for the biscuits, Dufresne's shortening-based version took down Popeyes' without a fight—their delicate, pillowy interior is surrounded by a gently crisp crust.
+I was dubious about the addition of powdered milk to the mix, since this can sometimes toughen baked goods, but it most certainly didn't do so here; it added just the right amount of sweetness and a pleasant, subtle cooked-milk flavor.

 Reprinted from Fried & True by Lee Schrager with Adeena Sussman.
 Copyright (c) 2014 by Lee Schrager.
 Published by Clarkson Potter/Publishers, a division of Random House, LLC.

 - Yield:Makes 12 biscuits (with enough flour left over for a second batch)